-Trying to sell your home and buy another can be tricky – especially when it comes timing.
+Trying to sell your home while buying another can be tricky – especially when it comes to timing.
 Sometimes you’ll find the ideal property before selling your existing home, leaving less funds available for your purchase.
 But the good news is that a bridging loan is sometimes available to cover the shortfall.

 Bridging loans can be complicated to get your head around and it is a decision that requires careful deliberation.
 We have created an entry-level guide answering popular questions to help you gain a better understanding on the matter.

 A bridging loan is designed to ‘bridge’ the gap when you’re trying to secure a new mortgage for a new property but haven’t yet sold your existing property.
 This loan allows you to buy your new place without waiting for the old one to sell.
 They are particularly helpful in locations where properties can stay on the market for a while.
 Before buying, you should look into the clearance rates of your area to get a rough idea of how long selling might take.
 This also means that while you wait for your first property to sell you are accruing interest on both loans.

 Bridging loans usually take two forms: open bridging loans or closed bridging loans.

 Closed bridging loans are used when a date of sale on your existing property has been determined.
 These loans are considered less risky by lenders as the property is already sold and they are aware of when they will receive payment.
 In this type of bridging loan, you will pay for the loan, any interest accrued and fees on the date of the sale.